Escohen98/CustomCTF/README.md

   <summary> Steps to Reproduce </summary>

-    1. Nmap to find the port<br>
+    1. Nmap to find the port
-    2. Use the port to access the client<br>
+    2. Use the port to access the client
-    3. Ping server with response that has hidden credentials<br>
+    3. Ping server with response that has hidden credentials
-    4. Sniff network to find unencrypted information<br>
+    4. Sniff network to find unencrypted information
-    5. Login to account<br>
+    5. Login to account
-    6. Download encrypted message<br>
+    6. Download encrypted message
-    7. Decrypt the message<br>
+    7. Decrypt the message
     8. Enter flag

 </details>